groboclown/kota/docs/modules/module-data.md

 * *Categorical threats*
     * A location can have threats specific to it, that dictate how objects are created.
-        * A location can be renoun for how the general population acts.
+        * A location can be renown for how the general population acts.
 This would mean that natives to the location tend to side with these categories of threats.
 Xenophobic, agressive, shy, etc.  They represent general cultural and societal norms that most people conform to.
-        * Threats could also be in the form of cultural taboos and other expectations of behavior that an unprepared person could easily break, which could lead to inferred insults or shunning or religious concequences.
+        * Threats could also be in the form of cultural taboos and other expectations of behavior that an unprepared person could easily break, which could lead to inferred insults or shunning or religious consequences.
 Things like entering a house without shoes, eating the wrong way, using a sacred rock as a lunch table.
 These would be things that would require a careful traveler to prepare for and/or hire a friendly local to aid them in the cultural navigation.
         * Locations can also have natural threats - things in the natural world specific to them.
 Harsh cold, bears, landslides, poisonous plants, mosquitos, disease, brackish water, black mold.
     * Organizations can have rules that the members are expected to follow, which can themselves be threats.
 In this case, the organization itself is not a threat (it's an organization, which is made up of people), but which makes the people in it follow certain behaviors and thus be inclined to general categories of threats.
     * Categorical threats to not mean "may or may not have threat X", but should mean instead "how much of threats similar to X", because people can have different degrees of association with that idea, and it can manifest behaviors in different ways.